28/NoteworthyII/doc/curse-forge-description.md

 ## Installation

-* Download the Noteworthy II release zip archive (download source pending)
+* Download the Noteworthy II release zip archive
 * Unzip the contents to the location: '<wow_install_directory>\_retail_\Interface\AddOns\'

 NOTE: If you are updating to V2.0 (or higher) from an earlier version, please delete your old 'Noteworthy' folder first (your settings and data will be unaffected).